 Sodium is controlled by a hormone called aldosterone secreted by the adrenal cortex, said Michael Roberts, Michael Reiss, Grace Monger in their book "Advanced Biology" (2000, U.K, page 290).
 Aldosterone increases the absorption of sodium ions by the gut, and this causes the sodium concentration in the blood to rise.

 When sodium in the blood is high, the adrenal cortex is sent a signal to decrease aldosterone production.
 If sodium in the blood is low, the adrenal cortex is sent a signal to increase aldosterone production.
 When sodium levels in the blood falls, less fluid is absorbed into the blood and the blood pressure falls.

 When this happens, renin is released into the blood stream where "it catalyses the conversion of one of the plasma proteins into a substance called angiotensin.
 This then stimulate the adrenal cortex to secrete aldosterone," according to Advanced Biology.

 A rise in sodium has the reverse effect, where less renin and angiotensin are produced and less aldosterone is produced.

 Sodium works to maintain acid base balance by combining with an anion such as chloride to form sodium chloride or bicarbonate to form sodium bicarbonate.
-These act as buffers to absorbed hydrogen ions to help maintain a normal cellular and blood pH of 7.35 to 7.45.
+These act as buffers to absorbed hydrogen ions to help maintain a normal cellular and blood pH.